11 tips for effectively screening test participants

 10) Limit the number of open-ended questions

-Asking too many open ended questions leads to panellist fatigue, and drop-outs.
-Participants tend to type gibberish when they are forced to answer too many, or repetitive open-ended questions.
+Asking too many open ended questions leads to panelist fatigue and drop-outs.
+Participants tend to type gibberish when they are forced to answer too many open-ended or repetitive questions.

-As well as this, the researcher is forced to read through hundreds of responses, to manually determine who qualifies or disqualifies from a project.
+Additionally, the researcher is forced to read through hundreds of responses to manually determine who qualifies or disqualifies from a project.

 11) Edit, Test and Revise

 Finally, be sure to edit and revise your screener at least twice.
 Test your screener yourself by going through it and submitting real answers.
 Then, send it to colleagues and ask them to do the same.
-This process will help you target the data you need, understand what it feels like to answer the screener, and cut anything extraneous.
+This process will help you understand what it feels like to answer the screener, so that you can cut anything extraneous.